home works about note

 A very effective and moving exploration of the role of a telephone counsellor.
 Good use of abstract imagery which allows full engagement with the subject matter. - a comment from the doc alliance platform

 There are no human faces throughout the film.
 Instead, there are places and movements that help audiences imagine the story of the interview better.
-It was all part of making intangible things observable. - director’s notes
+It was all part of making intangible things observable. - director’s note

 Out of Place